Local SEO Featured

 Source: Optymizer client data analysis, Q4 2025 (n=127 emergency service businesses)

 1. High-urgency queries trigger AI Overviews more frequently.
-When someone’s locked out at midnight, Google prioritizes fast, comprehensive answers.
+When someone’s locked out at midnight, Google wants to hand them a fast, specific answer.

-2. Question-based searches are AI Overview magnets.
+2. Question-based searches are natural AI Overview territory.
 “How much does an emergency locksmith cost?” and “Can a locksmith unlock my car without keys?” dominated search patterns.

 Our tracking across 89 locksmith clients showed voice search accounting for 48% of emergency locksmith queries by November 2025, up from 31% in January.
-Smart speakers, car dashboards, and smartphones all contributed, but the real game-changer was Google Assistant’s integration with AI Overviews.
+Smart speakers, car dashboards, and smartphones all contributed, but the biggest shift was Google Assistant pulling from AI Overviews to answer those queries.

 Traditional text search (2024): “locksmith near me” Voice search (2025): “Hey Google, who can unlock my Honda Civic right now in downtown Denver?“